Attorneys Protecting the Rights of Farmers & Business

 - Fexapan (manufactured by Dupont)

 Because these dicamba formulations entered the market without being independently tested, and because numerous farmers were misled into believing they were safer than other versions, millions of acres of crops have been damaged.
-The conduct of Monsanto and other manufacturers amounted to a real life experiment – one which unfortunately came at the expense of farmers whose livelihoods depend on their crops.
+The conduct of Monsanto and other manufacturers amounted to a real-life experiment – one which unfortunately came at the expense of farmers whose livelihoods depend on their crops.

-Complaints and Lawsuits are Mounting
+Complaints and Lawsuits Increase Nationwide

 Following widespread damage caused by dicamba drifting, a record number of complaints have been made by farmers in numerous states.
 This includes Arkansas and Missouri, where hundreds of complaints led to state-wide bans on the use of dicamba.
 Several other states have also implemented restrictions on using the herbicide.